Same parsing tech Fortune 500 ATS systems use

 ATS Resume Checker for Federal Jobs

-Check whether your resume has the required keywords, grade terminology, and formatting to pass USAJOBS and agency HR screening.
+Verify your keywords, grade terminology, and formatting pass USAJOBS and agency HR screening.

 Free ATS resume checker for federal jobs